David Duke Jr.

-David Duke Jr. (born October 13, 1999) is an American professional basketball player for the Perth Wildcats of the Australian National Basketball League (NBL).
-He previously played for the San Antonio Spurs of the National Basketball Association (NBA) and with the Austin Spurs of the NBA G League.
+David Duke Jr. (born October 13, 1999) is an American professional basketball player for Pallacanestro Varese of the Lega Basket Serie A. He has previously played for the San Antonio Spurs of the National Basketball Association (NBA) and with the Austin Spurs of the NBA G League.
 He played college basketball for the Providence Friars.

 Early life

 Duke was born and raised in Providence, Rhode Island.
 He grew up playing soccer and football and running track, not fully devoting himself to basketball until high school.

 High school career

 As a freshman at Classical High School in Providence, Duke stood 5 ft 6 in and played at the junior varsity level.
 Duke grew to 6 ft 1 in and joined the varsity team in his sophomore season.
 As a junior, he averaged 15 points per game and led his team to a Division 1 state title.
 After the season, Duke transferred to Cushing Academy in Ashburnham, Massachusetts and repeated his junior year due to reclassification.
 He played with Wabissa Bede and helped his team win the New England Preparatory School Athletic Council (NEPSAC) Class AA title.
 As a senior, Duke averaged 17 points, five rebounds and four assists per game and helped Cushing reach the NEPSAC Class AA semifinals.
 A four-star recruit, he committed to playing college basketball for Providence over offers from Virginia Tech, Florida, Indiana and Villanova.